Submissions ClosedSubmissions to the Review’s discussion paper are now closed.

 Stage 3 – National Consultation Process (August – September 2016)

-From 1 August 2016, a national consultation process will commence across capital cities and regional areas of Australia.
-The consultation process will provide an opportunity for organisations and individuals to participate in the discussion of pharmacy issues with the Review Panel.
+From 1 August 2016, a national consultation process was held across capital cities and regional areas of Australia.
+The consultation process provided a valuable opportunity for organisations and individuals to participate in the discussion of pharmacy issues with the Review Panel.

 Stage 4 – Release of Interim Report (Late 2016)